Project-HAMi/volcano-vgpu-device-plugin/README.md

 ### Verify environment is ready

 Check the node status, it is ok if `volcano.sh/vgpu-number` is included in the allocatable resources.

-> **Note** `volcano.sh/vgpu-memory` and `volcano.sh/vgpu-cores` won't be listed in the allocatable resources, because these are more like a parameter of `volcano.sh/vgpu-number` than a seperate resource.
-If you wish to keep track of these field, please use volcano metrics.

 ```shell script
 $ kubectl get node {node name} -oyaml